kvokka/onotole/goodies/mailcatcher_loading_patch.md

 ### Mailcatcher on load error

-I got in love in `Mailcather` project, but there is one dizzy feature in it- if in your controller must be sent some mail and `Mailcatcher` daemon is not running you will have an error (and it is oblivious).
+I've got in love in `Mailcather` project, but there is one dizzy feature in it- if in your controller must be sent some mail and `Mailcatcher` daemon is not running you will have an error (and it is oblivious).
 The is a sample code